vanndy/test_git/README.md

 # This is my new update
 # confict time...
 Update by local PC
-# new update on github..
+# new update on github...
+# Resolved!